-If you want to take your studies to postgraduate level and push the boundaries of technology through your own research, then our MRes Technology research degree is for you.
+If you want to take your studies in technology to postgraduate level then our MRes Technology degree – a flexible postgraduate taught course, during which you'll complete a large research project – is for you.

 You'll develop strong skills in research planning, and expertise in your chosen area in the field of technology.
 When you graduate, you'll be in a strong position to pursue a career in technology, or progress to further postgraduate research, or research related positions.